National Highway Traffic Safety Administration (NHTSA), Department of Transportation (DOT).

 Grant of petition.

-Volkswagen Group of America, Inc. (Volkswagen), has determined that certain model year (MY) 2016 Volkswagen Beetle Convertible passenger cars do not fully comply with Federal Motor Vehicle Safety Standard (FMVSS) No. 110, Tire Selection and Rims and Motor Home/Start Printed Page 88729Recreation Vehicle Trailer Load Carrying Capacity Information for Motor Vehicles with a GVWR of 4,536 kilograms (10,000 pounds) or Less.
-Volkswagen filed a defect report dated February 23, 2016.
-Volkswagen then petitioned NHTSA on March 15, 2016, for a decision that the subject noncompliance is inconsequential to motor vehicle safety.
+Volkswagen Group of America, Inc. (Volkswagen), has determined that certain MY 2017-2019 Audi A3 motor vehicles do not comply with Federal Motor Vehicle Safety Standard (FMVSS) No. 101, Controls and Displays.
+Volkswagen filed a noncompliance report dated February 18, 2019, and later amended it on September 13, 2019.
+Volkswagen subsequently petitioned NHTSA on February 20, 2019, for a decision that the subject noncompliance is inconsequential as it relates to motor vehicle safety.
+This document announces the grant of Volkswagen's petition.

 Start Supplemental Information

-The notice of receipt of Volkswagen's petition was published, with a 30-day public comment period, on June 14, 2016 in the Federal Register (81 FR 38772).
+Notice of receipt of Volkswagen's petition was published with a 30-day public comment period, on October 8, 2019, in the Federal Register (84 FR 53821).
 No comments were received.
-To view the petition and all supporting documents log onto the Federal Docket Management System (FDMS) Web site at: http://www.regulations.gov/.
-Then follow the online search instructions to locate docket number “NHTSA-2016-0028.”
+To view the petition and all supporting documents log onto the Federal Docket Management System (FDMS) website at https://www.regulations.gov/.
+Then follow the online search instructions to locate docket number “NHTSA-2019-0022.”

-Volkswagen described the subject noncompliance and stated its belief that the noncompliance is inconsequential to motor vehicle safety for the following reasons:
+Volkswagen described the subject noncompliance and stated that the noncompliance is inconsequential as it relates to motor vehicle safety.
+Volkswagen submitted the following views and arguments in support of the petition:

-NHTSA's Decision: In consideration of the foregoing, NHTSA finds that Volkswagen has met its burden of persuasion that the subject FMVSS No. 110 noncompliance in the affected vehicles is inconsequential to motor vehicle safety.
-Accordingly, Volkswagen's petition is hereby granted and Volkswagen is consequently exempted from the obligation of providing notification of, and a free remedy for, that noncompliance under 49 U.S.C.
+VII.
+NHTSA's Decision: In consideration of the foregoing, NHTSA finds that Volkswagen has met its burden of persuasion that the subject FMVSS No. 101 noncompliance is inconsequential to motor vehicle safety.
+Accordingly, Volkswagen's petition is hereby granted and Volkswagen is exempted from the obligation to provide notification of and free remedy for, the subject noncompliance in the affected vehicles under 49 U.S.C.
 30118 and 30120.

 NHTSA notes that the statutory provisions (49 U.S.C.
 30118(d) and 30120(h)) that permit manufacturers to file petitions for a determination of inconsequentiality allow NHTSA to exempt manufacturers only from the duties found in sections 30118 and 30120, respectively, to notify owners, purchasers, and dealers of a defect or noncompliance and to remedy the defect or noncompliance.
 Therefore, this decision only applies to the subject vehicles that Volkswagen no longer controlled at the time it determined that the noncompliance existed.
 However, the granting of this petition does not relieve vehicle distributors and dealers of the prohibitions on the sale, offer for sale, or introduction or delivery for introduction into interstate commerce of the noncompliant vehicles under their control after Volkswagen notified them that the subject noncompliance existed.